 - Your doctor may treat cervical cancer with surgery, chemotherapy, radiation therapy or a combination of these therapies.

-Black blood at beginning and end of your period is usually normal and isn’t a cause for worry.
+Black blood at the beginning and end of your period is usually normal and isn’t a cause for worry.
 Bleeding during menses in most women may last between 2 to 7 days and menses may happen every 21-35 days.
 Having black discharge or bleeding outside this time frame may be considered irregular and you should discuss this with your doctor.

 If you notice black discharge during pregnancy or after delivery of a baby, you should contact your doctor.